Are you reeling from the effects of a tough year?

 Do you remember being a kid when it was easy to pick up your journal or drawing pad and go to work?
 Those were the days, indeed.

-I remember early in life when I could stop life’s complexity by shutting out the world by journaling or drawing.
+I remember early in life when I could stop life’s complexity and shut out the world by journaling or drawing.
 Back then, life was less convoluted and I could stop time by pulling out a journal.

 For adults, that is not the case.

 Of course, none of this works to an advantage

 Most people build up stress, which leads to depression, anxiety, and overwhelm, and over time that problem becomes more challenging to handle.

 In reality, without support, most people will not begin a journal writing practice, will not stick to a mindfulness routine, and will not continue on the road to a more balanced life.

 Journal Writing for Self-Care and Mindfulness can provide the support you need to begin a healthy journal writing practice.